hashicorp/consul/website/source/docs/guides/production-acls.html.md

 examples of `read` and `write`.

 Depending on the use case, the token will be applied differently.
-For services you will add the token to the service definition.
+For services you will add the token to the HTTP client.
 For operators use, the operator will use the token when issuing commands, either with the CLI or API.

 ### Recursive Reads